 The Pathfinder dead for fog-related crashes were two from 83 Squadron, six from 156 Squadron, fourteen from 405 Squadron, and twenty-eight from 97 Squadron, fifty men in all.

 97 Squadron had its worst night of the war.
-It lost not only twenty-eight men killed in Britain but also the eight-man crew of James Brill whose Lancaster was hit by flak over Berlin.
-In addition, seven men were badly injured in the crashes, some of whom would never fly operationally again.
+It lost not only the twenty-eight men killed in Britain but also the eight-man crew of James Brill whose Lancaster was hit by flak over Berlin.
+In addition, seven men were badly injured in the fog crashes, some of whom would never fly operationally again.

 16/17 December 1943 saw the worst bad weather landing casualties in Bomber Command for the whole of the war.
 In terms of lives and aircraft lost, this was the worst night in British aviation history.